Tuesday, 9 February 2016

 Blood thinners for the brain-win!

 Not only is red wine (especially the Concord variety + Malbec, St. Laurent Petite Sirah and the always classic, Pinot Noir!
-Get to the wine rack/bottle-o/bar pronto!) - with its high levels of resveratrol content - said to lower blood pressure + cholesterol levels and reduce blood clot formation (all positives in the stroke smart world, yippee!), it also protects the heart against disease + prevents damage caused by oxygen radicals,
+Get to the wine rack/bottle-o/bar pronto!) - with its high levels of resveratrol content - said to lower blood pressure + cholesterol levels & reduce blood-clot formation (all positives in the stroke smart world, yippee!), it also protects the heart against disease + prevents damage caused by oxygen radicals, discourages

-(which isn't always as enjoyable as teenage children who tease their hearing impaired parents regard it as!) and inhibits cancer.
+hearing loss (which isn't always as enjoyable as teenagers who tease their hearing-impaired parents regard it as!) and helps to inhibit cancer.

 Pour us a massive glass/goblet now!